Nissan Be-1: Specifications

 Like the later Pao and Figaro, the Be-1 is based on the first generation Nissan Micra chassis.
 As such, it is powered by the 1.0 L (987 cc) carbureted MA10S I4 engine coupled to a choice of a 3-speed automatic or 5-speed manual transmission.
 This engine produces 52 PS at 6000 rpm and 75 Nm of torque at 3600 rpm.

 The chassis included rack and pinion steering, independent suspension with struts in front, as well as 4-links and coil springs in back.
-Disc brakes were used in the front A large, electronically operated canvas roof was offered as an option The interior is very basic and notably features a large, centrally mounted speedometer.
+Disc brakes were used in the front A large, electronically operated canvas roof was offered as an option The interior is very basic, with seating for five, and notably features a large, centrally mounted speedometer.
 Like the original Mini, the Be-1 has a small bootlid (although it opens upwards) and a fixed rear window and is thus a two-door sedan.
 Nissan themselves has sometimes classified the car as a "coupé".

 Production

-10,000 Be-1s were built in total from 1987-1988, but since demand was so high for the Be-1, buyers were decided through a lottery organized by Nissan.
+10,000 Be-1s were built in total from 1987 to 1988, but since demand was so high for the Be-1, buyers were decided through a lottery organized by Nissan.
 The cars were assembled, partially by hand, by contract manufacturers Takada Kogyo.
 Takada later also built the Pao and Figaro, as well as some small-series Isuzu and Subaru products.

 The Be-1 was available in 4 colors: Pumpkin Yellow, Tomato Red, Hydrangea Blue and Onion White.
 The Pumpkin Yellow Be-1 came with body-colored steel wheels with black hubcaps, the other colors came with white steel wheels with black hubcaps.